flomotlik/blog/_posts/2012-11-19-Amazon-auto-scaling.markdown

 tools as there are no maintenance tasks to be performed.

 ###How do we auto-scale
-We have implemented a Scaling class that has one scale method that compares our queues with our currently running EC2 workers and then decides to start or shut down our instances.
+At [Railsonfire](https://www.railsonfire.com) we have implemented a Scaling class that has one scale method and compares our queues with our currently running EC2 workers and then decides to start or shut down our instances.
 By providing only one externally available method that only takes where it was called from as